somalley9/Super_Chess/README.md

 # Super_Chess
-A fun little chess program
+A fun little chess program written in Ruby.